bhanvinayer/DefendX/docs/ANDROID_APP_FLOW.md

 ## Data Handling
 - Security answer is stored in SharedPreferences under key `security_answer`.
+- Keystroke events are only used for local feature extraction and model inference.

 ## Summary
-- All flows and features are based strictly on the code in the `android_app` folder.
+- All flows and features are based strictly on the code in the `android_app` folder, with improved model inference and real keystroke capture.